fbpx

 This site is divided into three main areas: the archaeological site of Gadara, the traditional Umm Qais village, and the modern town of Umm Qais.
 The variety of influence in this area plays a large part to the drastic juxtaposition you’ll see between an abandoned Ottoman-era village and ancient Roman ruins.

 Not only are the sites within Umm Qais unique, but its geographical location is equally as impressive.
-Because it sits on hill with an amazing vantage point , you’ll be able to see views over the Jordan River Valley encompassing Jordan, Syria, and the Israeli and Palestinian territorties in the north.
+Because it sits on hill with an amazing vantage point , you’ll be able to see views over the Jordan River Valley encompassing Jordan, Syria, and the Israeli and Palestinian territories in the north.

-20. Stay at the Feynan Eco-Lodge in Dana Biosphere Reserve
+20. Stay at the Feynan EcoLodge in Dana Biosphere Reserve

 After visits through wadis and the vast desert landscape, you wouldn’t expect Jordan to have any form of nature reserve.
 However, the Dana Nature Reserve is about the size of Malta, and it’s one of the most important archaeological sites in Southern Jordan.